TomasiakM/strava-app/README.md

 # Strava data visualizer - front-end

 Application imlementing [back-end](https://github.com/TomasiakM/StravaApp) features.
-It is made in Nuxt 3 combined with Pinia, TailwindCSS and Leaflet packages.
+Main goal of this app is to display strava activities with extrea tile features.

 ## Table of context